Periods and harmonic analysis on spherical varieties: Scattering theory

 \subsubsection{Bounding the $L^2(X)$-norm in terms of the asymptotics: the rank one case}

 Let us first discuss a toy case, namely assume that $\XX$ is a spherical variety of rank one with $\mathcal Z(\XX)$ trivial.
 Fix an open compact $J\subset G$ and a $J$-good neighborhood $N_\Theta$ of infinity (there is only one nontrivial direction to infinity, which we will denote by $\Theta$), and denote by $\tau_\Theta$ the ``truncation'' to this neighborhood.
-Then we claim: \begin{lemma} There is a finite set of elements $v_i\in L^2(X)^J$ such that on $L^2(X)^J$ we have:
+Then we claim: \begin{lemma} There is a finite set of elements $v_i\in L^2(X)^J$ and a constant $C$ such that, for $\Phi \in L^2(X)^J$ we have:

 \end{lemma}

 Recall that the norms that appear in the final term have been defined in \S \ref{mixednormdefrankone}.

 \begin{proof} Let $\Phi_\pi$ denote the image of $\Phi\in C^{\infty}_c(X)$ in $\mathcal H_\pi$.
 Fix a Plancherel measure and recall that by $\Phi^\pi(x)$ we denote the pairing of $\Phi_\pi$ with the characteristic measure of $xJ$ with respect to the corresponding Plancherel form (see Remark \ref{decomp-into-eigen}).